Parshantladhar/Parshantladhar/README.md

 ### Hi there 👋

 <h2 align="left">Hi 👋!
 My name is Parshant Kumar.
-Enthusiastic Student with superior skills in working in both team-based and independent capacities.
+Enthusiastic IT Professional with superior skills in working in both team-based and independent capacities.
 Bringing strong work ethic
 and excellent organizational skills to any setting.
 Excited to bring above average user skills in information technology and social media ....😎</h2>